 - FLOSS Web Application with the most built-in features

-- FLOSS Web Application with the fastest release cycle
+- FLOSS Web Applications with the fastest release cycles

 So maybe in a few years, with all challenges met, we’ll be able to claim to be fastest FLOSS Web app